romanRegmi/Apex-Learning/Asynchronous Apex/Scheduled/README.md

 // write some code

+To schedule the class that you wrote using the UI go to quick find --> Apex class --> Schedule Apex
+: only options using this was monthly, daily ir weekly.

+If you want to make it every hour use CRON

+Once a class is scheduled, we cannot edit the classes the scheduled method calls.
+We cannot even edit the classes inside the classes.

 A CRON expression is basically a string of five or six fields that represents a set of times, normally as a schedule to execute some routine.
 Example: